Game-Group-AIC/gg-bot/README.md

-# kusanagi
+# GG Bot
-A Starcraft Broodwar bot
+A Starcraft Broodwar bot of Game Group (GG) at Artificial Intelligence Center (AIC), Czech Technical University in Prague.

-//TODO - add description
-//TODO - wiki with usage, instalation, techniques explained,...